Rakell OT winner carries Ducks past Avalanche

 Colorado evened it on a power play when Landeskog beat Miller with a screen at 14:29.
 It was his 19th of the season and extended his points streak to six games.
 Steel broke the tie in the second when he beat Francouz with a wrister at 12:48.
 It was his sixth of the season.

-MacKinnon tied it in on a power play in the third when he carried the puck into the zone and used an Anaheim defenseman as a screen to beat Miller with a snap shot at 7:19.
-It was his 34th of the season and the first in eight games. --Field Level Media
+MacKinnon tied it in on a power play in the third when he carried the puck into the zone and used an Anaheim defenseman as a screen to beat Miller with a snapshot at 7:19.
+It was his 34th of the season and the first in eight games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)